 Long-term care insurance helps provide protection against the financial costs of an extended stay in a nursing home or assisted living facility, as well as costs such as adult day care or in-home care.
 The coverage gives policyholders peace of mind that their retirement nest eggs won’t be shredded by sky-high bills for care that can last years and cost thousands of dollars a month.

 That’s where long-term care insurance comes in.
-This private coverage sold by insurance companies helps individuals pay for stays in nursing homes, assisted living facilities, adult day care and in-home care services.
+This private coverage sold by insurance companies helps individuals pay for these types of care and related services.
 Services covered include nursing care; physical, occupational or speech therapy; and help with day-to-day activities.

 What Long-Term Care Insurance Covers